ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-standard-course/README.md

       - Use managed services
       - Reduce the downstream impact of your cloud workloads

-#### 1.3 Understand the benefits and steategies for migration to the AWS Cloud
+#### 1.3 Understand the benefits and strategies for migration to the AWS Cloud
 - AWS Cloud Adoption Framework
   - Grouped into 6 perspectives
     - Business